-We also employ Emma Cane, a freelance Speech and Language Therapist, one day a week for additional support.
+We also employ Emma Cane, a freelance Speech and Language Therapist, two days a week for additional support.

 THE CASELOAD OF THE SPEECH AND LANGUAGE THERAPIST

-When a pupil’s speech, language and communication needs are being fully met by classroom staff, they will be removed from the caseload.
+When a pupil’s communication needs are being fully met by the school setting, they will be removed from the NHS caseload.
 They can easily be referred again by parents or class teachers.

 School staff can discuss pupils with the Speech & Language Therapist without an official referral.
 The other members of the Communication & Interaction team will work with pupils as agreed with the Speech & Language Therapist and with class teachers.

-HOW DOES OUR SPEECH & LANGUAGE THERAPIST WORK IN SCHOOL?
+HOW DO NHS SPEECH & LANGUAGE THERAPIST WORK IN SCHOOL?

-She works closely with parents/carers, classroom staff and other professionals such as occupational therapists and physiotherapists.
+Lily and Molly work closely with parents/carers, school staff and other professionals such as occupational therapists and physiotherapists.

 They observe pupils in class, for individual therapy and takes small groups and staff may work alongside Lily and Molly to share practise and ensure strategies are embed through the day.